Mobility budget 2026: the complete guide

 What is the mobility budget?

-The mobility budget, also known as the legal or federal mobility budget, is a Belgian incentive that allows employees to exchange their company car or their right to a company car for a legal mobility budget.
-Employees can spend this budget on alternative and sustainable mobility options without paying taxes on it.
+The mobility budget, also known as the legal mobility budget or, the federal mobility budget, is a Belgian incentive that allows employees to exchange their company car or their right to a company car for a tax-free budget.
+Employees can spend this budget on alternative and sustainable mobility options.
 No taxes?
 In Belgium?
-Yes, it's possible!
+Yes, it's possible.

-And it gets even better: for employers, the mobility budget does not entail any additional cost compared to a company car.
-This is because the legal mobility budget is equal to the Total Cost of Ownership (TCO) of the company car of the employee.
-This means that all costs of the company car are added up to a budget.
-Switching to a legal mobility budget is hereby cost-neutral for the employer.
+For employers, the mobility budget does not entail any additional cost compared to a company car.
+The legal mobility budget equals the Total Cost of Ownership (TCO) of the employee's company car.
+All car costs are converted into a budget.
+Switching to a legal mobility budget is cost-neutral for the employer.

-Note: The mobility budget will become mandatory for all companies offering car in their salary packages.
-Companies will have until 1st January 2027 to comply, and until 1st January 2028 for smaller companies from 15 to 50 employees.
+Note: A draft law currently proposes to make the mobility budget mandatory for all companies offering a company car in their salary packages.
+If adopted, companies would have until 1 January 2027 to comply, and until 1 January 2028 for smaller companies with 15 to 50 employees.
+The legislation is pending final parliamentary approval.
+We are monitoring this closely.

 What is the total gross annual wage of the employee?